Academic Catalog

 Description

-Formal, structured off-campus clinical experience in licensed veterinary facilities, which serve as a means of instructing the student in practical, hands-on, clinical skills in all aspects of veterinary assisting as specified by the Association of Veterinary Technician Educators.
-The student is under the direct supervision of one or more licensed veterinarians and/or credentialed veterinary technicians.
-The site of the preceptorship is approved by the Veterinary Technology Program, in consultation with the student and the veterinary professionals.
-Opportunity for learning and practical application of the knowledge, skills and attitudes required of a veterinary assistant.
-Exposure to varied methodologies and practice philosophies in a variety of clinical settings.
-Emphasis is on the role of the veterinary assistant in the veterinary health care team.
+First in the series of structured off-campus clinical experiences in licensed veterinary facilities, which serve to instruct students in practical, hands-on, clinical skills encompassing all aspects of veterinary assisting as specified by the Association of Veterinary Technician Educators.
+Students are under the direct supervision of one or more licensed veterinarians and/or credentialed veterinary technicians.
+Preceptorship sites are approved by the Veterinary Technology Program, in consultation with the student and the veterinary professionals.
+Students have opportunities for learning and practical application of the knowledge, skills, and attitudes required of a veterinary assistant, as well as exposure to various methodologies and practice philosophies in a variety of clinical settings.
+Emphasis is on the role of the veterinary assistant as member of the veterinary health care team.

 Course Objectives